AnnaChira/note-taker/README.md

 # note-taker

-<h1 align="center">Note-Taker</n1>
+# Note-Taker

-<p>I have created an the backend of the app where it will listen to server set up.
-The creating the neccasry server side language to run the route. </p>
+I have created an the backend of the app where it will listen to server set up.
+The creating the neccasry server side language to run the route.

-<p>Creating the script to both retrieve the notes and create them as well. </p>
+Creating the script to both retrieve the notes and create them as well.